 How much weight must a scaffold be capable of supporting?

-Your scaffold must be structurally sound and sturdy enough to support its weight plus four times the max intended load.
+Your scaffold must be structurally sound and sturdy enough to support its weight plus four times the maximum intended load.
 It should do all of this without settling or any displacement whatsoever.
-Scaffolds should be set up on completely solid footing.
+Supported scaffolds should be set up on completely solid footing.
 Following these fall protection safety tips can help keep your workers safe and your business compliant.

 2. Stability

-Unsteady objects, such as loose bricks, boxes, barrels, etc., should never be used to support planks or scaffolds.
+Unsteady objects, such as loose bricks, boxes, barrels, or other makeshift supports, should never be used to support planks or scaffold platforms.
+This can lead to dangerous shifts in the working platform, increasing the risk of falls.
+Always use OSHA-compliant scaffold components designed for load-bearing support.

 3. Supervised Setup

-A competent person must supervise workers as scaffolds are erected, dismantled, moved, or altered in any way.
+A qualified person must supervise workers as scaffolds are erected, dismantled, moved, or altered in any way.
+This ensures that the scaffold assembly follows OSHA standards and that all safety measures, including scaffold fall protection and personal fall arrest systems, are properly in place before work begins.

 4. Extra Precaution